Posterior contraction of the population polytope in finite admixture models: Proofs of main theorems and auxiliary lemmas

-\paragraph{Proof of Theorem~\ref{Thm-Main-2}.} The proof proceeds in exactly the same way as Theorem~\ref{Thm-Main}, except that part (b) of Theorem \ref{Thm-C} is applied instead of part (a).
-Accordingly $p$ is replaced by $1$ in the rate exponent.
+Now, we can apply Theorem~\ref{Thm-Gen} to obtain a posterior contraction rate $M_m\epsilon_{m,n}\asymp\epsilon_{m,n}^{1/(p+\alpha)}$. \end{pf*} \begin{pf*}{Proof of Theorem \ref{Thm-Main-2}} The proof proceeds in exactly the same way as Theorem~\ref{Thm-Main}, except that part (b) of Theorem~\ref{Thm-C} is applied instead of part (a).
+Accordingly, $p$ is replaced by $1$ in the rate exponent. \end{pf*} \begin{pf*}{Proof of Theorem \ref{Thm-minimax} (Minimax lower bounds)} (a) The proof involves the construction of a pair of polytopes in $\Gcal^k$ whose set difference has small volume for a given Hausdorff distance.
+We consider two separate cases: (i) $k/2 \leq d$ and (ii) $k > 2d$.